ga-wdi-boston/ruby-solid-study/study.md

 ## Design Heuristics

-Are heuristics the same thing rules?
+Are heuristics the same thing as rules?
 What are some design heuristics you can use to improve the design of your code?

 ```md
 <!-- your answer here -->